Solcany/matussolcany.com/content/notes/tools/Blender/blender_basics.md

 **rotation** s
 **inset** i

+**transformations while object is mirrored** while applying a transformation, press b to take mirroring into account

 **make faces spherical**
 *mesh* : *transform* : *to sphere*

 **proportional editing** o
 Neighboring vertices will be edit along with the edited vertex

+## snapping

+to project vertices onto another object allow snapping by clicking on a magnet icon in the center top part of the screen.
+Then change the settings right next to the magnet icon.

 ## cutting